abdrahmansoltan/Learning-Notes/DEV/Vite-&-esbuild.md

 > Fun fact: It's a french word meaning **"Fast / Quick"**

-It's a build tool that aims to provide a faster and leaner development experience for modern web projects.
+It's a build tool (module bundler) that aims to provide a faster and leaner development experience for modern web projects.
 It consists of two major parts:

 1. A **dev server** that provides rich feature enhancements over `native ES modules`, for example extremely fast `Hot Module Replacement (HMR)`.
 2. A **build command** that bundles your code with `Rollup`, pre-configured to output highly optimized static assets for production.